linl33/bohemia/guides/guide_refusals.md

 - MOZ uses the ["a priori" enumeration method](https://github.com/databrew/bohemia/blob/master/misc/ids.md#method-1-a-priori)
 - TZA uses the ["on the fly" enumeration method](https://github.com/databrew/bohemia/blob/master/misc/ids.md#method-2-on-the-fly)

 Because of these different methods, refusals can take place at different times.
-What follows is a country-specific flow for when / how refusals take place
+What follows is a country-specific flow for when / how refusals take place.

+### Shared principles: handling absences

+In both the case of Mozambique and Tanzania, absences are handled identically.
+If the person is absent when the house is visited, the `refusals` form should be used to register the absence.
+The "Reason for not participating" field should be marked as "Not present".

+Unlike a "refused" response, when a household is marked as "not present", that household will remain in visitation lists thereafter (ie, they should be tried again).

+A household is removed from visitation lists following three "not present" entries.

 ### Mozambique